- Brawler’s Guild

 - Battle Pet BreedIDs – Download this addon to see all the BreedIDs in-game.
 Good to know for any serious pet battler.

 Since pets are account-wide, you’ll notice the same active pets when you log between toons.
 However, you’ll only be able to do the Pet Tamer challenges once per account.
 If you have several of the same pet or ones you simply don’t want, you can right-click the pet to cage them to sell in the AH or gift.
-However, wild pets are not tradeable.
+Note that wild pets are not tradeable.

 So good luck, happy battling.